Skip to main content

 It's entirely user-initiated.
 Nothing is captured or analysed until you ask for it.

-Click this button to begin scoring your screen.
+3. Click the record button to begin scoring.

-Once ready, your results appear in the right-hand sidebar.
-Here's what you'll see:
+5. Once ready, your results appear in the right-hand sidebar.

 A single number out of 100, with a summary and rating badge: